MakerMexa/MicroPython/README.md

-# micropython
+# MicroPython
-micropython modules for espboards
+Micropython modules for espboards
 # Basics Micropython modules for embedded systems
 micropython modules for espboards